aristanetworks/avd/schemas/avd_design/docs/tables/platform-settings.md

           # In seconds.
           non_mlag: <int; 0-86400>

+        # TCAM profile name to activate as the system profile.
+        # If the profile is defined under `tcam_profiles`, it will also be configured in the device.
+        # Built-in profiles (e.g., system-profile) can be used without being defined in `tcam_profiles`.
         tcam_profile: <str>

+        # List of additional TCAM profile names that must be defined under `tcam_profiles`.
+        # These profiles are configured in the device but are not set as the system profile.
+        # If a profile is specified in both `tcam_profile` and `additional_tcam_profiles`, it will be configured only once.
+        additional_tcam_profiles:
+          - <str>
         lag_hardware_only: <bool>

         # Default interface MTU configured on EOS under "interface defaults".